Skip to main content

-If you owe £6,000+ across multiple debts, an Individual Voluntary Arrangement (IVA) can stop Drydensfairfax immediately and write off the remaining debt after 5-6 years.
+If you owe £6,000+ across multiple debts, an Individual Voluntary Arrangement (IVA) can stop direct contact from Drydensfairfax for included qualifying debts once approved and write off remaining included debt after 5-6 years if you complete it.

 Can Drydensfairfax send bailiffs to my home?
 Not without a court order.
 They’re solicitors, but they still need to get a County Court Judgment (CCJ) first.
 Only after obtaining a CCJ can they apply for bailiff enforcement.
 They can’t send bailiffs just because you owe money.